juanfrans-courses/advanced-gis/Fall_2015/Syllabus.md

  * Reading and writing files

 ### Week 2: Scripting - Basic Python and APIs
-Introduction to Python and APIs
+Introduction to Python and APIs:
 * Code so far:
 ```python
 # Importing libraries